 - act as a designated consultation authority for Strategic Environmental Assessments (SEA) under the Environmental Assessment (Scotland) Act 2005 and through the Environmental Assessment of Plans and Programmes (Scotland) Regulations 2004 ; monitor impacts on soil, water quality and biodiversity;

-- seek to inform and influence domestic and international policies, for example through our thermal treatment of waste guidelines and interim planning statement on energy and climate change.
+- seek to inform and influence domestic and international policies, for example through our thermal treatment of waste guidelines and planning advice and guidance.

-SEPA also has remit not directly related to regulation, where we seek to influence the decisions, approach and direction of others for the purpose of delivering One Planet Prosperity - Our Regulatory Strategy and through Sustainable Growth Agreements for example.
+SEPA also has a remit not directly related to regulation, where we seek to influence the decisions, approach and direction of others for the purpose of delivering One Planet Prosperity - Our Regulatory Strategy and through Sustainable Growth Agreements for example.